AlSabriBhuiyan0/Carbon-credit-stock-crypto-tracker/backend/docs/SETUP_GUIDE.md

 # 🚀 Complete Setup Guide for New System Members

 ## 📋 **Overview**
-This guide will walk you through setting up the Carbon Credit & Stock Tracker system from scratch on a new system.
+This guide will walk you through setting up the Carbon credit tracker and stock,crypto asset prediction platform system from scratch on a new system.
 Follow these steps in order to get everything working.

 ## 🎯 **What You'll Have After Setup**
-- ✅ **Backend API Server** running on port 5001
+- ✅ **Backend API Server** running on port 5002
 - ✅ **Frontend React App** running on port 3000
 - ✅ **PostgreSQL Database** with all tables created
 - ✅ **AI Forecasting Services** (Prophet + ARIMA) working
-- ✅ **Real-time Data** from Yahoo Finance and UNFCCC
+- ✅ **Real-time Data** from Yahoo Finance, Crypto APIs, and UNFCCC
 - ✅ **Portfolio Management** system fully functional
 - ✅ **Role-Based Access Control** with demo users